QJMLucas/hello-world/README.md

 - Open the Apache Airlfow UI: <http://localhost:8080/>.

-Trigger the DAG tutorail to run the test

-### Credentials to S3 to check the files in S3 bucket:
-Link to the AWS console: https://162120721992.signin.aws.amazon.com/console

-username:checkS3

-password:Checkings3
+#### DAGS
+The code for the project is in the DAG named tutorial and the file path in the folder is dags/tutorial.py